This is not a book about charles darwin

-I'm delighted that my latest book, This is Not a Book About Charles Darwin, will be published by Holland House Books on Darwin Day, February 12th, 2019.
+My latest book, This is Not a Book About Charles Darwin, was published by Holland House Books on Darwin Day, February 12th, 2019.
 Part memoir, part biography, and part book about creative writing and what really makes a novel, This Is Not A Book About Charles Darwin is the story of how a creative disaster came from ten generations of creative thinkers in the Darwin-Wedgwood family tree.

 Books about Charles Darwin and his wife and cousin Emma Wedgwood are legion, but when I eventually gave in to the idea that I should write a novel about my family, I knew I wanted to take the road less travelled: there were the fascinating real lives of Erasmus Darwin and the Lunar Society; Tom Wedgwood, the first photographer; Julia Wedgwood, who as a writer and intellectual was ranked with George Eliot; Ralph Vaughan Williams and his extraordinary love story; and poet and Communist John Cornford, first Briton to be killed in the Spanish Civil War.

 But even when I invented a fictional character and slid her into the complex lives of Charles Darwin’s grandchildren, I struggled with the factual and emotional truths that seemed to dictate what fiction I ‘could’ and ‘couldn’t’ write.
 How, among these riches, could I ever find space to create something that would be truly mine?

 Writing the novel became a fierce struggle between my heritage and my identity as a writer – and ultimately a struggle that nearly killed me.
 When I was better, I realised the only way to write about the creative lives of my family was through the lens of my own creative struggle, telling the story of my journey through my family as I tried – and failed – to to write the novel.